-A leading baritone at the Bolshoi Opera, Igor Golovatenko will return there this season as Andrei Tchelkalov in Boris Godunov, Lescaut in Manon Lescaut, Rodrigo in Don Carlos, and Robert in Iolanta.
-He has previously appeared at the Bolshoi as Germont in La Traviata, Posa in Don Carlos, and Marcello in La Boheme.
-In recent seasons, Golovatenko has made a number of significant debuts: Severo in Donizetti’s Poliuto at the Glyndebourne Festival, Sharpless in Madama Butterfly at the Teatro Colon in Buenos Aires, Guy de Montfort in Les Vêpres Siciliennes at the Teatro San Carlo in Naples, and di Luna in Il Trovatore at the Bavarian State Opera in Munich.
-This season, Golovatenko will also debut at the Salzburg Festival as Prince Yeletsky in Pique Dame, appear at the Opéra de Bordeaux as Ernesto in Il Pirata, and sing Mahler’s Symphony No. 8 at the BBC Wales’s Proms in the Park.
-Future engagements include his debut at the Metropolitan Opera
+Last season, the baritone made his long-awaited debut at the Metropolitan Opera in New York as Prince Yeletsky in Pique Dame.
+He also made role debuts as Riccardo in I puritani at the Paris Opera and Francesco in I masnadieri at the Bavarian State Opera.
+In the 2018/19 season, Golovatenko made a number of significant debuts: his North American debut at the Washington National Opera as Eugene Onegin, his debuts at Covent Garden and the Los Angeles Opera as Germont, and his debut at the Semperoper Dresden as Enrico.
+He also returned to the Bavarian State Opera as di Luna in Il trovatore.
+A leading baritone at the Bolshoi Opera, Golovatenko returned there in the 2017/18 season as Andrei Tchelkalov in Boris Godunov, Lescaut in Manon Lescaut, Rodrigo in Don Carlos, and Robert in Iolanta.
+He has previously appeared at the Bolshoi as Germont, Posa in Don Carlos, and Marcello in La bohème.
+In recent seasons, Golovatenko has made a number of significant debuts: Severo in Donizetti’s Poliuto at the Glyndebourne Festival, Sharpless in Madama Butterfly at the Teatro Colon in Buenos Aires, Guy de Montfort in Les vêpres Siciliennes at the Teatro San Carlo in Naples, and di Luna at the Bavarian State Opera.
+In the 2017/18 season, Golovatenko also appeared at the Opéra de Bordeaux as Ernesto in Il pirata, sang Mahler’s Symphony No. 8 at the BBC Wales’s Proms in the Park, and debuted at the Salzburg Festival as Prince Yeletsky.

-Other recent performances include Enrico in Lucia di Lammermoor at the Cologne Opera; his return to the Glyndebourne Festival as Germont in La Traviata; Rachmaninov’s Spring Cantata with the BBC Symphony Orchestra at the Barbican; Iokanaan in Mariotte’s Salome and Carlo Gustavo in Foroni’s Cristina regina di Svezia at the Wexford Festival; Renato in Un Ballo in maschera at the Teatro Sociale di Rovigo, Opera Giocosa di Savona and Teatro di Bergamo as part of the Bergamo Music Festival; the title role in Rigoletto with Opera Giocosa di Savona (directed by Rolando Panerai); Seid in Verdi’s Corsaro at the Teatro Verdi di Trieste (conducted and directed by Gianluigi Gelmetti); the title role in Eugene Onegin at the Teatro San Carlo di Napoli; Lopakhin in Fénelon’s La Cerisaie at the Opéra National de Paris; Shchelkalov and Rangoni in Boris Godunov at the Teatro Massimo Palermo (directed by Hugo de Ana); Monfort in Les Vêpres Siciliennes at the Teatro San Carlo di Napoli; Shchelkalov in Boris Godunov at the Bavarian State Opera (conducted by Kent Nagano and directed by Calixto Bieito); and Germont in La Traviata (directed by Francesca Zambello) and Posa in Don Carlos (directed by Adrian Noble) at the Bolshoi.
+Other recent performances include Enrico at the Cologne Opera; his return to the Glyndebourne Festival as Germont in La traviata; Rachmaninov’s Spring Cantata with the BBC Symphony Orchestra at the Barbican; Iokanaan in Mariotte’s Salome and Carlo Gustavo in Foroni’s Cristina regina di Svezia at the Wexford Festival; Renato in Un ballo in maschera at the Teatro Sociale di Rovigo, Opera Giocosa di Savona and Teatro di Bergamo as part of the Bergamo Music Festival; the title role in Rigoletto with Opera Giocosa di Savona (directed by Rolando Panerai); Seid in Verdi’s Corsaro at the Teatro Verdi di Trieste (conducted and directed by Gianluigi Gelmetti); the title role in Eugene Onegin at the Teatro San Carlo di Napoli; Lopakhin in Fénelon’s La Cerisaie at the Paris Opera; Shchelkalov and Rangoni in Boris Godunov at the Teatro Massimo Palermo (directed by Hugo de Ana); Monfort in Les vêpres Siciliennes at the Teatro San Carlo di Napoli; Shchelkalov in Boris Godunov at the Bavarian State Opera (conducted by Kent Nagano and directed by Calixto Bieito); and Germont in La traviata (directed by Francesca Zambello) and Posa in Don Carlos (directed by Adrian Noble) at the Bolshoi.